btfriar/btfriar/README.md

     * java

-*Almost all repos are privated since they are client work*
+*Almost all my repos are private since they are client work*